aws/aws-toolkit-common/telemetry/telemetryformat.md

 createTime?: Date
 // Value based on unit and call type value?: number
-// The Language-related user preference information.
+// The language-related user preference information.
 Examples: en-US, en-GB, etc. string?: locale
 // The AWS account ID associated with a metric
 // If a metric is not associated with credentials: "n/a"